cran/DBI/vignettes/spec.md

   }
 )

-# The code is executed as if in the curent environment:
+# The code is executed as if in the current environment:
 withdrawal

 # The changes are committed to the database after successful execution: